jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

 :yellow:`REFACTOR`: make it better
 ********************************************************************************************

-* I keep a list of :ref:`Errors/Exceptions<how to test if an Exception is raised>` that show up in the terminal_ as I go through this book to help me know them better, familiarity.
+* I keep a list of :ref:`Errors/Exceptions<how to test that an Exception is raised>` that show up in the terminal_ as I go through this book to help me know them better, familiarity.
 I add :ref:`AssertionError<what causes AssertionError?>` to ``test_person.py``

   .. code-block:: python
     :linenos: